What is Hacking and Cracking in Cybersecurity?

 - White Hat: These are the good hackers.
 They engage in ethical hacking.
 For example, a penetration tester, one type of white hat, might be hired by a company to try to break into their system.
 This is to test their digital realm for weaknesses that individuals might exploit.

 - Gray Hat: These hackers are neither white hats nor black hats, but somewhere in the middle.
-For example, a gray hat hacker might, break into a government agency’s computer system and then message them the details about weaknesses in their network.
+For example, a gray hat hacker might break into a government agency’s computer system and then message them the details about weaknesses in their network.
 They have committed a crime by breaking into the system in the first place, but they used the information to help out the government agency.
+Unfortunately, intentions don't matter in cases like this--that gray hat hacker will be prosecuted if tracked.

 What Does “Hacker” and “Cracker” Mean Today?